krowvin/FreeNAS-Config-Backup-Python-NC/README.md

 * You might even decide to email the file to yourself (Which I tried at first, until I ran into Google's email attachment limit)
 [Bidule0hm](https://forums.freenas.org/index.php?members/bidule0hm.31801/) does [email the FreeNAS backup](https://forums.freenas.org/index.php?threads/scripts-to-report-smart-zpool-and-ups-status-hdd-cpu-t%C2%B0-hdd-identification-and-backup-the-config.27365/) to himself (among other things), you should check that out as I skipped it in this program.

 ## [Why?]
-What does it do?One of the best features, imo, of FreeNAS/BSD is that the jails are seperated.
+What does it do?
+One of the best features, imo, of FreeNAS/BSD is that the jails are seperated.
 If one fails, you can delete it and create a new one.
 You even have the option to attach storage to these jails so that it persists through jail upgrades/deletions.
 While this script is intended for use with Sickrage, Headphones, Sabnzbd, Tautulli (Formerly PlexPY), and NGINX.
 You can upload just about any file with it.